Skip to main content

 1. 90 mins

-Chairs: Richard Temple, Chevron; Pavel Nazarenko, Baker Hughes
+Chairs: Richard Temple, Chevron; Gregorio Gonzalez-Gomez , Shell

 The energy transition involves many different technologies – from Geological Carbon Storage to geothermal and renewable energies.
-Common to all these technologies is the need to provide monitoring solutions, in order to ensure safe and efficient operations.
+Common to all these technologies is the need to provide monitoring solutions to ensure safe and efficient operations.
+Fiber optics play a crucial role in Carbon Capture, Utilization, and Storage (CCUS) projects by providing advanced monitoring and sensing capabilities.
+These systems are essential for ensuring the safety, efficiency, and effectiveness of CO2 storage.
 Distributed sensing has already proven extremely valuable for CCS with numerous examples of 4D VSP acquired with fiber in projects worldwide (CO2CRC in Otway, Australia, SECARB in Citronelle, AL, USA, Aquistore, Canada), as well as (micro) seismic monitoring for geothermal (Forge).
 Other applications, such as strain and temperature monitoring, are also very promising.
-This session will cover case histories in the broad context of energy transition, and will seek to demonstrate how distributed sensing can support the energy transition.
+This session will cover case histories in the broad context of energy transition and will seek to demonstrate how distributed sensing can support the energy transition.

 1. 60 mins